 LinkedIn caches post images for seven days.
 This is a known issue with LinkedIn that dates back to 2012.

-LexBlog has limited ability in fixing this 3rd party service.
-The following steps may help resolve the issue.
+LexBlog has limited ability in fixing issues with these 3rd party services.

 Before you start